-- Each decision maker group has an associated colored box (see key below).
-The appearance of a colored box next to an insight or opportunity indicates relevance for that particular group. - Private Foundations Country Offices of Government Assistance Agencies Country Decision makers - For some insights, related psychologies explain the barriers.
+Each decision maker group has an associated colored box (see key below).
+The appearance of a colored box next to an insight or opportunity indicates relevance for that particular group.

+★ Private Foundations

+For some insights, related psychologies explain the barriers.
 These are indicated in parentheses and defined in the nearby text boxes.